Citizenry/platform/docs/design/synthesising-user-testing-results-examples/synthesis-recommendations-example-1.md

 ## HDX Usertesting Insights

 We tested on 8 individuals - 5 on very first early concepts, 2 on a further developed IA logic and 1 on the process of using the API.
 We have 2 further test scripts to conduct and we aim for 5 testers for each script.
 We have 17 more people to test on over the rest of the year.
-The final test script will be on heavy Ushahidi users and those that are very familiar with working with complex datasets.
+The final test script will be on heavy StreetSignal users and those that are very familiar with working with complex datasets.
 Ideally, they will also have prior knowledge of HDX.

 General thoughts from User testers: